 San Diego, CA (PRWEB) July 31, 2012The-Social-Express-APA-2012-Convention

-The Language Express, an interactive social learning software developer, will demonstrate its new program, The Social Express™, at the 120th Annual Convention of the American Psychological Association.
+Brighten Learning, an interactive social learning software developer, will demonstrate its new program, The Social Express™, at the 120th Annual Convention of the American Psychological Association.
 The APA Convention is taking place August 2nd to 5th in Orlando and the company’s booth number is 308.

 The Social Express is a new research-based, 16-lesson, social learning software program for children between the ages of five and 12 years.
 It uses interactive video modeling, movie quality animation, socially valid dialog, and original characters that children find engaging.